 - Chapters analyzing violent behavioral patterns in each major community of color

-- Three new chapters on the African-American and Maori ommunities, in addition to the Latino, Native
+- Three new chapters on the African-American, Maori and Nicaraguan communities, in addition to the Latino, Native

 - American, Asian, and South American communities